CiganOliviu/cigan_enterprize/README.md

 ![Website main page](CiganEnterprize_documentation/picture_10.png)

 The InternshipAppliance table is pretty similar with the JobsAppliance, the differences are just some special fields every table has but the system behind them is the same.
-The ideea is that you can apply for the job through a simple form in the webapp.
+The idea is that you can apply for the job through a simple form in the webapp.

 ![Website main page](CiganEnterprize_documentation/picture_11.png)